Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 Frozen fillets.
 Thaw overnight in the fridge and pat dry very well to avoid steaming.

 Sauce ideas.
-Lemon caper, tartare, or garlic yogurt are all great with this hoki fish recipe.
+Lemon caper, tartare, or garlic yoghurt are all great.

 Spice it.
-Add chili flakes for gentle heat or rub the fish with a mild curry blend before brushing with the butter.
+Add chilli flakes for gentle heat or rub the fish with a mild curry blend before brushing with the butter.

 More Easy Fish Recipes That Use The Same Method

-These all grew from repeating the core technique you just learned in the hoki fish recipe above.
+These all grew from repeating the core technique in the method above.

 Frequently Asked Questions

-For consistent results with very little effort, bake it hot and fast at 220 C or 425 F for 10 to 12 minutes.
+For consistent results with very little effort, bake it hot and fast at 220°C for 10 to 12 minutes.
 The oven keeps the interior juicy and gives you a perfect canvas for herb butter or a crisp crumb.
 If you prefer a bit of crust, pan-sear in oil 2 to 3 minutes per side, then finish with lemon and butter.

 Yes.
-Hoki is mild, flaky, and takes on flavor beautifully.
-It is a great option for families and for anyone who wants a gentle tasting fish dinner meal that still feels special.
+Hoki is mild, flaky and takes on flavour beautifully.
+It is a great option for families and for anyone who wants a gentle tasting fish dinner that still feels special.

 You can.
 Thaw the fillets overnight in the fridge on a rack set over a plate so they drain.
 Pat dry very well before seasoning.
-This small step turns many average hoki fish recipes into great ones because excess moisture is the enemy of browning.
+This small step makes a big difference because excess moisture is the enemy of browning.

 The fillet will look opaque and flakes easily with a fork.
-If you use a thermometer, pull it when the center hits 50 to 52 C or about 125 F for moist flakes.
+If you use a thermometer, pull it when the centre hits 50 to 52°C for moist flakes.
 It will keep cooking a little as it rests.

-Lemon caper butter, tartare, garlic yogurt with dill, or a simple drizzle of extra virgin olive oil and lemon juice.
-For a change, try a mild curry yogurt or a tomato olive pan sauce.
+Lemon caper butter, tartare, garlic yoghurt with dill, or a simple drizzle of extra virgin olive oil and lemon juice.
+For a change, try a mild curry yoghurt or a tomato olive pan sauce.

 Keep it simple with potatoes and greens, fold it into tacos, or pair with a crisp salad.
-Once you’ve cooked it this way a couple of times, you will not need to look up hoki fish recipes again.
+Once you’ve cooked it this way a couple of times, you won’t need to look up a hoki fish recipe again.
 You’ll just cook.

 Happy cooking from my kitchen to yours.